RageCage64/collections-go/README.md

 # collections-go

-Generic collections to use with Go >1.18
+A dependency-free package of generic Go collection data structures.
+Compatible with Go 1.18 and above.